BlinkDL/RWKV-LM/README.md

 p.s.
 There is a MHA_pro model in this repo with strong performance.
 Give it a try :)

-# Sampling method
+# The top-a Sampling method

-We also propose a new sampling method (as in src/utils.py):
+We also propose a new sampling method called top-a (as in src/utils.py):

 (1) Find the max probability p_max after softmax.

-(2) Remove all entries whose probability is lower than 0.02 * pow(p_max, 2)
+(2) Remove all entries whose probability is lower than 0.02 * pow(p_max, 2).
+So it's adaptive, hence "top-a".

 (3) Feel free to tune the 0.02 and 2 factor.